 Get Your Kids to Sleep On Vacation

 When we first started traveling with our kids, my biggest concern was whether my toddler would sleep on vacation.
 My first, our “spirited” and “independent” child is a terrible sleeper.
 Really terrible.
 Just when I finally had some semblance of a routine in place for sleep I didn’t want to mess everything up by going on vacation.

 A well-rested mother is a happy mother, and a well-rested toddler is also a happy toddler.
 As such, I will go the extra mile to make sure my kids sleep well on vacation.

 Here are my tips for beating toddler jet lag, getting your baby to sleep on vacation, and keeping your sleep routine while traveling!

 When my son was a baby he slept in a pitch black room with a noise machine on.
 On vacation, we had to recreate this space.
 We would bring along our noise machine (if you don’t have room, youtube has white noise tracks), and we would use these amazing travel blackout blinds to darken any space we were in.
 Many nights my son spent sleeping in a bathroom or walk-in closet to keep things dark.

 Recreate the routine

 Our routine is very simple, brush teeth, washroom, book, and bed.
-It can be recreated anywhere and this helps my son to know to it’s wind-down time for bed.
-Having a simple routine that you do consistently will help when travelling.
+It can be recreated anywhere and this helps my son to know it’s wind-down time for bed.
+Having a simple routine that you do consistently will help when traveling.

 No late nights